-The DFE recommends, ‘all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
-It should ensure that both boys and girls are prepared for the changes that adolescence brings and … how a bay is conceived and born.’
+The DfE recommends, ‘all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
+It should ensure that both boys and girls are prepared for the changes that adolescence brings and … how a baby is conceived and born.’

 This non-statutory content will be taught after consulting with parents.

 Parents have the right to withdraw from the non-statutory parts of this curriculum.

 We would ask you to consult with the head teacher before making this decision so you can see the resources used and how they complement the statutory Science and Relationships curriculum.
 Being a part of the ‘Changing Me’ lessons will allow your child to receive age appropriate factual information, rather than hearing information on the playground or seeking out information online.